 We asked people in Alexandria, Virginia, to share their definition of a watershed.
 Find out what they said in the video below.

 The Chesapeake Bay watershed spans more than 64,000 square miles.
 It encompasses parts of six states—Delaware, Maryland, New York, Pennsylvania, Virginia and West Virginia—and the entire District of Columbia.
-Almost 18 million people live in the Chesapeake Bay watershed.
+More than 18 million people live in the Chesapeake Bay watershed.

 The Chesapeake Bay’s land-to-water ratio is 14:1: the largest of any coastal water body in the world.
 This is why our actions on land have such a big impact on the Bay’s health.